Dirac operators for matrix algebras converging to coadjoint orbits: Ergodic actions and Dirac operators

 \begin{proposition} As an operator on $L^2(\cA, \tau) \otimes \cS$ with dense domain $\ciA \otimes \cS$, the operator $D_o$ is essentially self-adjoint, and there is an orthonormal basis for $L^2(\cA, \tau) \otimes \cS$ consisting of elements of $\ciA \otimes \cS$ that are eigenvectors of $D_o$. \end{proposition}

-What is not so easy to see is that the eigenvalues of $D_o$, counted with multiplicity, converge in absolute value to $\infty$ (i.e. that $D_o$ has ``compact resolvent'').
+What is not so easy to see is that when $\cA$ is infinite-dimensional the eigenvalues of $D_o$, counted with multiplicity, converge in absolute value to $\infty$ (i.e. $D_o$ has ``compact resolvent'').
 A somewhat indirect proof of this fact is given in theorem 5.5 of \cite{GaG}.

 For $a \in \ciA$ let $M_a$ denote the operator on $\ciA \otimes \cS$ corresponding to the left regular representation of $\ciA$ on itself.
 As seen in \cite{R4}, a simple calculation shows that for any $b \in \ciA$ and $\psi \in \cS$ we have